 Hot tub owners must deal with a variety of different problems that may occur during the life of the hot tub.

 Hot Tub Troubleshooting Heater

 Heating water is a very important part of a hot tub.
 Without hot water, you simply have a cold bath.
 In some cases, the water in a Jacuzzi takes much longer than it should to heat up properly.

 It can be lukewarm at best and may even take a long time (like 15 minutes) or more to get to this lukewarm state.

 In other cases, the water may not heat up and stay completely cold.
 No matter how long you try to heat it.

 In both cases, the thermostat is the most likely culprit.
-If not, then check the filter or insulation in the Jacuzzi.
+If not, then check the filter or the Jacuzzi insulation.

-This can extend the life of your tub and keep all the parts involved working as well as possible for a long time.
+In terms of the best filter, my personal favourite is the Unicel C-8465.
+Good quality filters like this can extend the life of your tub and keep all the parts involved working as well as possible for a very long time.